Financial development, inclusion and literacy

 The Academy concludes ahead of the Florence School of Banking and Finance’s Annual Conference, which in 2026 will focus on the future of capital-markets development in Europe, offering participants a unique opportunity to extend their learning and connect with leading voices in the field.

-1. Understand the strategic goals of the Savings and Investment Union
+1. Understand the strategic goals of the Savings and Investments Union

 Grasp the rationale behind the SIU as a foundational pillar of EU financial integration, including its role in mobilising long-term savings, enhancing private risk-sharing, and supporting the EU’s green, digital, and geopolitical ambitions.